 If one were to compare it to vanilla, the smell of tonka bean is not as overpoweringly sugary.
 Rather than being creamy-sweet, tonka bean has a more neutral sweet tone with nuanced notes of cinnamon spice, almond, cherry, and sweet hay.

-Out of the six major fragrance families, tonka bean can be traced to both the Fougère (Ferns) and Oriental families.
+Out of the six major fragrance families, tonka bean can be traced to both the Fougère (Ferns) and Amber families.
 One one hand, the coumarin accord originating from tonka beans forms the basis of woody and herbaceous Fougère fragrances.
-On the other hand, its vanilla-like characteristics place it in the heart of many rich and exotic Oriental fragrances.
+On the other hand, its vanilla-like characteristics place it in the heart of many rich and exotic amber fragrances.

 Where Does Its Scent Come From?